-Drying linseed oil LINSEED VARNISH OIL for polishing oil-treated woods and oil impregnation of pressure-impregnated woods.
+Drying linseed oil LINSEED VARNISH OIL for polishing oil treated woods and oil impregnation of pressure impregnated woods.

-Download the Product Data Sheet (.PDF format) here: LINSEED VARNISH OIL
+Download the Product Data Sheet in PDF here: LINSEED VARNISH OIL

 Note that birch and beechwood becomes blotchy when oiled and thus a good oiled surface is difficult to achieve.
 This is because these woods absorb lots of oil, and the colour of the wood varies, particularly on different grains of the lamellas.

-You can safely work with 130 °C / 266 °F LINSEED VARNISH OIL - it will neither burn nor fume.
-Its boiling point is 300 °C / 572 °F, and it will start to exude a white, sharply smelling steam from its surface at 180 °C / 356 °F. At 130 °C / 266 °F, it will only produce a faint smell of linseed oil.
+You can safely work with LINSEED VARNISH OIL at 130 °C / 266 °F - it will neither burn nor fume.
+Its boiling point is 300 °C / 572 °F, and it will start to emit a white, sharply smelling steam at 180 °C / 356 °F. At 130 °C / 266 °F, it will only emit a smell of linseed oil.

 Wash brushes and tools used with strong soft soap, e.g. STRONG SOFT SOAP.

 Respiratory protection is not necessary.
 Provide good ventilation.
 The oil has low thermal conductivity and at 130 ⁰C it doesn’t cause burns when spilled.

 Cloths, shavings and other porous material that have been moistened with LINSEED VARNISH OIL must be immersed in water without delay.